|Nutritional Guidelines (per serving)|

 - To ensure the cleanest pineapple taste, run the fruit through an electric juicer or mash a few chunks of pineapple with a muddler before adding the other ingredients.

 - Give the drink a nice accent by adding a few dashes of orange bitters.
 You can also squeeze an orange peel into the drink to express its oils.

-- Some modern interpretations of this recipe prefer it a little sweeter and use a pineapple gomme syrup, such as that from Liber & Co.
+- Some modern interpretations of this recipe prefer it a little sweeter and use a pineapple gomme syrup.
 In these variations, the pour is often reduced to 1/2 ounce to maintain the drink's balance.

 - Other sweetened versions keep the pineapple juice and add a dash of honey syrup (equal parts honey and water mixed to an even consistency).

 How Strong Is an Algonquin Cocktail?

 Thanks to the pineapple juice, this cocktail is a little lighter than whiskey favorites such as the Manhattan.
 When made with an 80 proof rye whiskey, you can expect its alcohol content to fall in the 20 percent ABV (40 proof) range.
 That's half the strength of the whiskey when served straight, so a couple of rounds will add up.